mongodb/docs/source/includes/jwt-provider-valid-token.rst

 - Contain an issued at time claim with a time and date in the past.

-- Have a token lifetime of less than or equal to one hour.
+- Have a token lifetime of less than or equal to 24 hours.
 The token lifetime is the difference between the issued at time claim and the expiration time claim.